nicolekellydesign/webby-api/docs/v1/endpoints.md

 # Endpoints

-All endpoints are inside the `/api` route.
-So for example, the endpoint to get all gallery items would be at `/api/gallery`.
+All endpoints for the V1 API are inside the `/api/v1` route.
+So for example, the endpoint to get all gallery items would be at `/api/v1/gallery`.

 ## Public Routes